Fabian-Gruenbichler/rust/src/doc/reference/src/attributes/codegen.md

 See the [`is_x86_feature_detected`] or [`is_aarch64_feature_detected`] macros
 in the standard library for runtime feature detection on these platforms.

+> [!NOTE]
-> Note: `rustc` has a default set of features enabled for each target and CPU.
-> The CPU may be chosen with the [`-C target-cpu`] flag.
-Individual features
-> may be enabled or disabled for an entire crate with the
-> [`-C target-feature`] flag.
+> `rustc` has a default set of features enabled for each target and CPU.
+The CPU may be chosen with the [`-C target-cpu`] flag.
+Individual features may be enabled or disabled for an entire crate with the [`-C target-feature`] flag.

 r[attributes.codegen.track_caller]
 ## The `track_caller` attribute